Family Services

 Counseling

-The Court may order one or both parties to attend individual or family counseling in contested or high conflict cases.
+The Court may make referrals for individual or family counseling, at a private or public mental health agency, for one or both parties to attend individual or family counseling in contested or high conflict cases.
 Parties are responsible for the fees, as instructed in the Court Order and/or by the individual counseling agencies.

 Family Law Clinic